Set up the Zero Trust Access App for Android on Samsung Devices

 2. Install the Ivanti Go app from the Google Play store.

-3. Load the Ivanti Go app and enter your work email address, which will enroll you to the MDM.
+3. Open the Ivanti Go app and enter your work email address to begin MDM enrollment.

 4. Enter your Ivanti password.